Digital, electronic, shared — they're all the same thing.

 Do you want chores and meals on the same screen as the calendar?

-If yes, HomeHQ is the highest-leverage choice — one $12/month (billed annually) subscription, built on your Google Calendar, with chores, points, a weekly recap, and meal planning included.
+If yes, HomeHQ is the clearest choice — one $12/month (billed annually) subscription, built on your Google Calendar, with chores, points, a weekly recap, and meal planning included.
 If you only need a shared calendar, a well-set-up Google Calendar may be enough.

 Do you specifically want a wall screen in a box?